JamesMusembi/Flask-IP3/README.md

 # by James Musembi

 # Description
- this is application that allows users to submit one minute pitches
+ this is application that allows users to submit one minute pitches and other user will vote for them and post comment